 Prunes are safe to consume and are less likely to promote dependency than irritant laxatives.
 For that reason, they are regarded as one of the best options for mid- to long-term constipation relief.
 Prunes can be eaten raw, freshly ground, juiced, in syrup form, as jam, or as supplements.

 Psyllium is a natural grain that is composed of an outstanding 60 - 70% fiber, eight times higher than oat bran.
 After being ingested, its high non-soluble fiber content doesn't get absorbed in the small intestine.
-Instead, it passed right through to the large intestine, where it is partially broken down by normal bacterial flora.
-It absorbs the excess of water and increases around 10 times in volume, becoming a mucilaginous gel responsible for bulking the stools and stimulating their elimination.
+Instead, it passes right through to the large intestine, where it is partially broken down by normal bacterial flora.
+It absorbs the excess of water and increases around 10 times in volume, becoming a mucilaginous gel responsible for bulking the stools and stimulating their elimination.6

 Psyllium is easy to incorporate in a healthy diet by taking it as a supplement.
 It can also be mixed with water, smoothies, and shakes in its powdered form or taken in capsules.
 To make the most out of its effects, it is recommended to consume psyllium with every meal and plenty of liquids.